Improving Your Child’s Working Memory

 Working memory is one of the most important indicators of how easily a child can learn.
-In fact, research has shown that working memory is actually a much better indicator than IQ is of how easily a person can learn.
+In fact, research has shown that working memory is actually a much better indicator than an IQ score of how easily a person can learn.

-A child with poor working memory will struggle with tasks that require him to hold some information in his mind (such as a dictated sentence) while doing something else that is challenging to him (such as spelling the words).
-Without some adaptations, he may fail to complete the task because crucial information (in this case, the remainder of the sentence) is dropped from the child’s memory and is no longer available to him.
-It may appear that the child is not paying attention, but in reality, he has simply forgotten what he is supposed to do.
+Children with poor working memory will struggle with tasks that require them to hold some information in their minds (such as a dictated sentence) while doing something else that is challenging to them (such as spelling the words).
+Without some adaptations, a child may fail to complete a task because crucial information (in this case, the remainder of the sentence) is dropped from their memory and is no longer available to them.
+It may appear that the child is not paying attention, but in reality, the child may simply have forgotten what he or she is supposed to do.

-In addition, a child with poor working memory may have one or more of the following problems.
+In addition, children with poor working memory may have one or more of the following problems.

-- He may have difficulty paying attention to lessons.
+- They may have difficulty paying attention to lessons.

-- He may seem uncooperative during learning activities.
+- They may seem uncooperative during learning activities.

-- He may fail to comprehend what he is reading.
+- They may fail to comprehend what they are reading.

-- He can’t follow a string of instructions.
+- They can’t follow a string of instructions.

-- He often forgets what he was going to say.
+- They often forget what they were going to say.